rwakefie/AzureInnovationDay/Lab1-Networking/README.md

 3. The Resource Group blade should open, with the option to "Create" at the bottom, click "Create"
 4. Enter "[last name]ResourceGroup" as your Resource Group name
 5. Select your subscription
-6. Select region, we recommend Central US for the purposes of this demo
+6. Select region, we recommend EAST US for the purposes of this demo

 ## Create a VNet